 These professionals must have the ability to write, edit and proofread technical material to ensure accuracy.
 There are opportunities in educational writing, sales, training manuals and other methods of communication in medicine for nursing professionals.
 In each of these areas, most professionals are responsible for not only the writing aspect, but also fact-checking and consulting on different industry topic areas.

-Magazine or Journal Writing
+Nursing Magazines or Journal Writing

 Nursing professionals have many opportunities to write for well-known and established nursing magazines and journals.
 These publications are often times looking for editorial content writers and industry experts to provide compelling pieces of writing for an experienced and involved nursing audience.
 Some of the most popular magazines that offer writing opportunities include: